 Products Liability – Knowing & Preparing for NJ’s Successor Liability

 Your company is looking to acquire another entity’s assets.
-In-house counsel has examined the purchase agreement to ensure it incorporates the general rule of successor liability: “where one company sells or otherwise transfers all its assets to another company the latter is not liable for the debts and liabilities of the transferor, including those arising out of the latter’s tortious conduct.”
-In other words, if Company A sells or transfers all of their assets to Company B, then Company B is not liable for Company A’s debts or liabilities.
+Consequently, in-house counsel has examined the purchase agreement to ensure it incorporates the general rule of successor liability: “where one company sells or otherwise transfers all its assets to another company the latter is not liable for the debts and liabilities of the transferor, including those arising out of the latter’s tortious conduct.”
+In other words, if Company A sells or transfers all of its assets to Company B, then Company B is not liable for Company A’s debts or liabilities.
 But are you really clear of all successor liability?
-The answer in New Jersey is no.
+Well, the answer in New Jersey is no.

 Origination of the Product-Line Exception

-The product-line exception to successor liability originated in 1977 from the California Supreme Court in Ray v.
+In truth, the product-line exception to successor liability originated in 1977 from the California Supreme Court in Ray v.
 Alad Corp., 136 Cal.
 Rptr.
 574 (1977).
 In Ray, the plaintiff was injured after falling from an allegedly defective ladder.
 One year prior to the injury, the manufacturer of the ladder dissolved and sold its assets, stock in trade, trade name and goodwill.
 The purchasing entity continued to manufacture the same line of ladders as the selling corporation while using their same name, equipment, employees and customer lists.
-The Court concluded that “a party which acquires a manufacturing business and continues the output of its line of products…assumes strict tort liability for defects in units of the same product line previously manufactured and distributed by the entity from which the business was acquired.”
+As a result, the Court concluded that “a party which acquires a manufacturing business and continues the output of its line of products…assumes strict tort liability for defects in units of the same product line previously manufactured and distributed by the entity from which the business was acquired.”
 And just like that, the product-line exception to successor liability was born.